showa-yojyo/notebook/doc/source/inkscape/ch22-extensions.rst

    The hue is decreased by 5% (of the full hue range) or equivalently, a rotation of 18° around the color circle.
-This, for example, means that a pure red picks up a touch of blue in the RGB color space.
+This, for example, means that a pure red picks up a touch of blue in the :abbr:`RGB` color space.

 Less Light
 ----------------------------------------------------------------------